syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Drawing-Objects.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to add option button in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Excel%20Shapes/Option%20Button).

 ## Comments

 **ICommentShape** object represents a [comment](https://support.office.com/en-au/article/Annotate-a-worksheet-by-using-comments-3b7065dd-531a-4ffe-8f18-8d047a6ccae7) in a worksheet.
 You can insert both **Regular** and **Rich** **Text** comments.
 The following code example illustrates how to insert and manipulate comments.